kiwi0fruit/open-fonts/README.md

 * Urdu alterantive to Arabic: `'Noto Nastaliq Urdu'`
 * Alterantive Arabic style: `Amiri`
 * Note that STIX Two is OTF only font.
-Hence it would look heavier on Windows that it's original design (that's not necessary a bad thing).
+Hence it would look heavier on Windows than it's original design (that's not necessary a bad thing).
 But you can use `'XITS Two Text'` and `'XITS Two Math'` that is simply STIX Two converted to TTF. [**Download XITS Two**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/XITSTwo.zip?raw=true) (TTF format).

 Fallback fonts: